How Does Cloud Computing Work & What Are the Advantages?

 Some of you may be laughing at us right now.
 Cloud computing?
 How 2012 of them.
-But for those of you still lost in the clouds (we couldn’t resist), you’re probably still not quite sure why you should really care.
-It seems that technology moves faster than we mere humans can blink.
-So is “the cloud” just another fad or is this bandwagon really worth jumping?
+But for those of you still lost in the clouds (we couldn’t resist), you’re probably still not sure how cloud computing can benefit your company.

 The “cloud” is a term and a metaphor for a centralized network of shared remote servers hosted on the internet to store and manage data as an alternative to a dedicated local or "on premise" server environment.
 With cloud computing, technology is about fewer lump-sum purchases and more subscriptions.
 Cloud solutions are subscription-based services, with everything bundled into one regular (and scalable, depending on your business needs and size) fee and are easily accessible for users via a secure Internet-based connection.
 Cloud providers can spread their services and equipment costs over several clients, ultimately allowing for your business to take advantage of economies of scale.

 In the context of cloud computing for business, there are various models of cloud computing ranging from SaaS (i.e. Salesforce) to a Private Cloud where an organization utilizes the benefits of a Data Center but maintains control and the responsibility of maintaining this environment.
 The most well-known model is the public cloud, where every user company gets access to the same set of core capabilities, and cannot customize the underlying software.
 With a public cloud model, upgrades and patches are available automatically to all users, thanks to everyone being on common software.